chengyuanmao819/CSE151A-GroupProject/README.md

     - `city`: encode to int for float
   - target: `price`

+### 3. Do they need to be cropped? normalized?
+---Sang

-### 3. Data exploration: see and work on [milestone2.ipynb](https://github.com/chengyuanmao819/CSE151A-GroupProject/blob/milestone2/milestone2.ipynb)
+### 3. Link to Jupyter Notebook: [milestone2.ipynb](https://github.com/chengyuanmao819/CSE151A-GroupProject/blob/milestone2/milestone2.ipynb)